ltelab/disdrodb/docs/source/readers.rst

 Step 4 : Define reader testing files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you plan to create a new reader, you must provide a testing data sample composed of a tiny raw file and exepected results.
+If you plan to create a new reader, you must provide a testing data sample composed of a tiny raw file and the expected results.

 All readers are tested as follow :